wyxfhb/jettl/from_email.md

-# Create / Launch

-Should Launch exist or does Create do the job?

-Only Queue Actors can create Queue Actors and Event Actors.
-Event actors cannot create either.
-Further, because of these rules, only queue actors can receive the Last Ack from Nesteds.
-This is respectively the Queue Last Ack and Event Last Ack.
-Event Actors cannot receive either Last Ack.
-These Last Ack messages are not used by the developer.
-These occur in the framework itself, though functionality can be wrapped in the developed queue actor.

-# Event Actor

-Event structure: Teardown Event
-This is where the Teardown method goes?

 # Events

 Event doesn’t dequeue a message, rather the Event is immediately after "Name.vi".
 And this message is just to generate an event.